 Foster Care Fortnight is the UK’s biggest foster care awareness raising campaign, delivered by The Fostering Network and supported by local authorities across the nation.
 Established for almost 20 years, the campaign helps to highlight the requirement for more foster families to come forward.

-On the 11 May our friendly team will be holding a recruitment event at Stanley Park Art Deco Cafe.
-The trailer will be placed in front of the venue and members of the team will be there between 12 - 2pm to talk fostering.
+On the 15 May our friendly team will be holding a recruitment event at Stanley Park Sports Centre, members of the team will be there between 5 - 7.30pm to talk fostering.
 Come along and ask any questions, collect an information pack or sign up to start the process.
 An experienced foster carer will be at the event to share experiences and answer any questions you may have.
 Whatever stage you are at in your fostering journey our team members are on hand to help you decide whether you are ready to take the next steps.